Embracing Failing Forward: A Path to Success

 - 3 min read

 As your Personal & Professional Growth Architect, I want to have a heart-to-heart conversation about something we often shy away from – failure.
-But not just any failure; we're talking about failing forward, a powerful concept coined by John C. Maxwell that has transformed countless lives.
-Since incorporating the concept into my coaching practice, I have seen a significant different in how my clients process failure and use to build success.
+But not just any failure; we're talking about failing forward.
+This powerful concept, coined by John C. Maxwell, has transformed countless lives.
+Since incorporating it into my coaching practice, I have noticed a significant difference in how my clients process failure and use it to build success.

 What is Failing Forward?